lcbc-epfl/iesm-public/iesm/Exercises/Ex1/Ex1Theory.md

  \end{aligned}$$

  which is the adjoint of the ket (*i.e.* a row vector that is the complex conjugate of the ket).
-As both bra and ket are unit vectors, their norm is 1.
+As both bra and ket are normalized vectors, their norm is 1.
 In Hilbert space, an inner product of two vectors $\left<\Phi,\Psi\right>$ is always defined.
 For $\Phi=\Psi$, the inner product defines the norm of the vectors - we will leave further specification as an exercise question.
 For two orthogonal basis vectors